C31 Melbourne: History

 On 27 June 2010, the community TV programming was rebranded "C31" with new logo, identities, schedule and watermark.

 On 1 March 2012, C31 ceased broadcasting its analogue signal, and became available only as logical digital channel 44.

 In September 2014, Australian federal communications minister Malcolm Turnbull announced that licensing for community television stations would end in December 2015.
 In September 2015, Turnbull, then Prime Minister, announced an extension of the deadline to 31 December 2016.

 C31, like other community television stations, started moving operations online, and began streaming its channel live from ctvplus.org.au, allowing access to viewers outside of its traditional broadcast area.
-In April 2016, C31 became the first community station to offer a mobile app that offers live streaming and video on demand catch-up television.
+In April 2016, C31 became the first community station to offer a mobile app that offers live streaming and video-on-demand catch-up television.
 A new and improved mobile app, CTV+, was released on 26 August 2022.
 An app for smart TVs is currently under development.

 The deadline was further extended twice at the last minute by Minister for Communications Mitch Fifield, first to 30 June 2017, and later to 31 December 2017.
 Fifield made an additional extension to 30 June 2018 as part of the government's deal with the Nick Xenophon Team to garner support for large-scale media reforms in the Senate, while a further extension, announced on 1 June 2018, gave broadcasters an additional two years through 30 June 2020.
 In June 2020, they were given another 12-month extension.
 In June 2021, thanks to amendments tabled by South Australian Senator Rex Patrick, the station was given a three-year extension.

+In 2024 the legislation was changed to allow C31 to stay on the air until such time as the ACMA decides to reallocate its broadcast spectrum for another purpose.